9V1KG/hass-openwebrx/README.md

 There are two blueprint automations and one blueprint script available.
 You can add them via the configuration file `configuration.yaml`, or by importing them, using the Home assistant UI.
-In both blueprints automations you can switch on/off spoken announcements.
+In both blueprints automations you can switch on/off spoken notifications.

-**In order to get spoken announcements, you need to import the blueprint `spoken-notification.yaml` first.**
+**In order to get spoken notifications, you need to import the blueprint `spoken-notification.yaml` first.**

 Both automation blueprints need an input_text helper, to store the last announced call sign, frequency and timestamp.
 Create a **Text** helper under *Settings -> Devices and Services -> Helpers*.
 Give it the name `last_call`.
 You can then select it when running the blueprints.

-### Spoken Announcement blueprint
+### Spoken Notifications Blueprint

-The blueprint **`spoken-announcement.yaml`** in `/blueprints/script` directory is required, when you want to receive spoken announcements in addition to the notifications.
+The blueprint **`spoken-notification.yaml`** in `/blueprints/script` directory is required, when you want to receive spoken notifications in addition to the notifications.
 It requires to select a TTS entity, your media player, and a *Voice announcement switch*, an input_boolean helper, to switch on-off all announcements.
 Create a **Toggle** helper under *Settings -> Devices and Services -> Helpers*, using for example